KayTrust/kaytrust.github.io/docs/Manuals/diagrams/identity-lifecycle/IM_migration_to_new_IM.md

 As shown in the prevous diagram, a new IdentityManager (CorpIM) has replaced an old one (AcmeIM)

-* It is worth to say that only "device A", which has the ADMINISTRATOR capability, can perform this action.
+* It is worth to say that only devices with the ADMINISTRATOR capability, can perform this action.

-Some steps have been omited, for more information please check the identity contracts in this repository.